Huw Dixon: Career

 Other topics include imperfect competition in macroeconomics, nominal rigidity.
 Most of his work is New Keynesian.
 Dixon supports the High Speed 2 development for the United Kingdom, and expressed his support in a Financial Times article on 6 January 2012, along with other leading economists.
 He has contributed to The Times Higher Education Supplement multiple times regarding economics.
+He has also conducted research on inflation measurement and monetary policy, including work using price micro-data to study price rigidity.

 Works

 Dixon has authored a book Surfing Economics, which explores New Keynesian economics, the Natural Rate, Bounded Rationality, Social Learning and the meaning of Economics.

+Other contributions

+Huw Dixon joined the British Economics Observatory as lead editor and contributor in 2020.
+His contributions include articles on Monetary Policy,and inflation.